wultra/sike-java/docs/Readme.md

 byte[] secretA = encapsulationResult.getSecret();
 ```

-The encrypted message `encryptedMessage` is transported to `BOB` who uses the public key and cipher text included
-in the message for the decapsulation phase of KEM:
+The encrypted message `encryptedMessage` is transported to `BOB` who uses the public key and cipher text included in the message for the decapsulation phase of KEM:

 ```java
 byte[] secretB = sike.decapsulate(keyPairB.getPrivate(), keyPairB.getPublic(), encryptedMessage);
 ```

 Both secrets `secretA` and `secretB` are equal in case the key encapsulation and decapsulation succeeded.
-The shared
-secret sizes are listed in the table presented in the [Initialization chapter](./Readme.md#Initialization).
+The shared  secret sizes are listed in the table presented in the [Initialization chapter](./Readme.md#Initialization).

-Note that SIKE provides higher security than SIDH, it is an ind-CCA2 scheme and can be used with long term keys.
+Note that SIKE provides higher security than SIDH.
+It is an ind-CCA2 scheme and can be used with long term keys.